karakatic/EvoPreprocess/README.md

 # Authors

-EvoPreprocess was programmed and is maintained by Sašo Karakatič from University of Maribor.
+EvoPreprocess was programmed and is maintained by Saso Karakatic from University of Maribor.

 ## License